Etini2000/3MTT_capstone_US/README.md

-# 3MTT US COVID 19 prediction capstone project
+# 3MTT US COVID-19 Prediction Capstone Project

 ## Aim of the project
 To use historical COVID-19 data to develop predictive models to forecast COVID-19 trends in the United States.